simonambridge/RTFAP2/README.md

 - A moving ratio of approved transactions per minute, per hour.
 - A count of approved transactions per minute, per hour.

-They also want a graphic visialisation - a dashboard - of the data.
+They also want a graphic visualisation - a dashboard - of the data.

 ##Performance SLAs:
 - The client wants an assurance that the data model can handle 1,000 transactions a second with stable latencies.
 The client currently handles accounts for over 15000 merchants and hopes to grow to 50,000 in a year.